 If you are currently writing picture books…or just reading them, you’ll notice that the average word length for many is getting shorter and shorter.
 So I thought, wouldn’t that be a great challenge…to write a story for kids with only 50 words?
 With a beginning, a middle, and an end.
 I wondered if I could do it.
 I opened the challenge to everyone.

-Please put on your thinking caps and get busy writing.
-You have a couple of weeks until you need to post your story.
+Please put on your thinking caps, sharpen your pencils, and get busy writing.
+You have till March 5th at 11:59pm to post your story.
 Here are the guidelines:

-- Write a story appropriate for kids ages 12 or under, using only 50 words…they can all be different words, or you can use some of them over and over…just as long as the total word count for the story is 50 or less.
+- Write a story appropriate for kids ages 12 or under, that has a total word count of 50 or less.

 - It can be prose, rhyme, free verse, silly or serious…whatever works for you.

 - Title is not included in the word count.

 - The contest officially opens today, Saturday, February 29, in this special post on my blog.

 - Between February 29 and March 5, post your story in the comments of this special contest blog post.
 If you have a blog of your own and want to post it there also, that is terrific…please add the link to your comment so we can all go and visit you there.
 Also, please make sure you put your name in the post.